greenm01/ec4x/docs/ec4x_specs.md

 NCV = GCP * tax_rate

 **Tax Rate**: The tax rate that applies to all of your colonies.
-Setting the tax rate above 65% will result in a negative impact to your prestige as a ruler, and slow population growth.
+Setting the tax rate above 65% will result in a negative impact to your prestige as a ruler, and stall population growth.

 **House Treasury**: The total sum of NCV collected from colonies is transferred to the House treasury at the beginning of each month (turn).
-Unspent SATs from each turn rollover and earn 2% interest from *the galactic banking cabal that controls the layer two Lightning channels*.
+Unspent XMR from each turn rollover and earn 2% interest on loans to the Space Guild.

 **Industrial Units (IU)**: The house may invest in the planetary industry of each colony.
-IUs may be placed on Small colonies (D1 class planets) or larger.
-IU invested above 50% of the planet's PU will be donated to the colony and increase House prestige.
+IUs may be placed on Level III+ colonies.
+IU invested above 50% of the colony's PU will be directed to civilian infrastructure projects that increase House prestige.

 ## XY\.2 Population Growth